TheFloe1995/correct-pose/run/README.md

 * **n_repetitions**: `int` >= 1: how often each training session should be repeated (without changing any parameters)
 * **init_weights_path**: Path to a file with weights if training is continued.
+* **deterministic_mode**: `bool`, whether to set a seed at the beginning of each training session in order to make the sampling of batches deterministic

 ### Solver Configuration:
 * **log_frequency**: `int`, how often to write intermediate validation results to log per epoch